ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 #### Request
     Syntax: DELETE /domains/{domain}/cds

 #### Response
-   - HTTP Status code 204 with an empty body indicates a success.
+   - HTTP Status code 200 indicates a success.
-   - HTTP Status code 404 indicates the domain does not exist in the registry.
    - HTTP Status code 400 indicates a failure due to validation.
+   - HTTP Status code 404 indicates the domain does not exist.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.

 ### DS Maintenance (Key roll over)
 #### Request
-    Syntax: POST /domains/{domain}/cds
+    Syntax: PUT /domains/{domain}/cds

 #### Response
-   - HTTP Status code 204 with an empty body indicates a success.
+   - HTTP Status code 200 indicates a success.
-   - HTTP Status code 404 indicates the domain does not exist in the registry.
    - HTTP Status code 400 indicates a failure due to validation.
+   - HTTP Status code 404 indicates the domain does not exist.
+   - HTTP Status code 500 indicates a failure due to unforeseeable reasons.

+## Tokens resource
+   Path: /domains/{domain}/tokens
+   {domain}: is the domain name to be operated on

+### Setup Initial Trust Establishment with Challenge
+#### Request
+    Syntax: POST /domains/{domain}/tokens

+   A random token to be included as a _delegate TXT record prior establishing the DNSSEC initial trust.

+#### Response
+   - HTTP Status code 201 indicates a success.
+   - HTTP Status code 404 indicates the domain does not exist.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.

 ## Customized Error Messages
    Service providers can provide a customized error message in the response body in addition to the HTTP status code defined in the previous section.

 # Security considerations